MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-templates.md

 ---
-title: "Work with email, page, and form templates (Dynamics 365 for Marketing) | Microsoft Docs "
+title: "Work with email, page, and form templates (Dynamics 365 for Customer Engagement for Marketing) | Microsoft Docs "
-description: "Describes how to work with email, page, and form templates and gives details about client support and known issues related to email designs in Dynamics 365 for Marketing"
+description: "Describes how to work with email, page, and form templates and gives details about client support and known issues related to email designs in Dynamics 365 for Customer Engagement for Marketing"
 keywords: "designer; email; preview; template; Litmus; marketing page; marketing form" ms.date: 04/01/2018 ms.service: dynamics-365-marketing